andrei-stoica26/henna/README.md

 ![](man/figures/density_plot.png)

+### hullPlot

-- `hullPlot`: Plot the convex hull of a set of points.
-Optionally, divide the points into 2 or 4 classes of different colors by drawing a vertical and/or a horizontal line that intersects the hull.
+This function plots a set of points together with the convex hull.
+Optionally, it divides the points into 2 or 4 classes of different colors by drawing a vertical and/or a horizontal line that intersects the hull.

+An application is visualizing shared cluster markers.
+Here, we display the shared markers of the alpha and delta clusters from the HBP dataset, highlighting the top ones in purple:

 ![](man/figures/hull_plot.png)